SYNAGOGA

 LEPIDOPTERA

-down turned law (tablets), allegorical representations of Judaism’).
+or down turned law (tablets), allegorical representations of Judaism’).

-calls attention to this politically motivated art form, while visually elevating
+politically motivated religious art form, while visually elevating the

-the victimized “Synagoga” forms with wings.
+victimized “Synagoga” representations with wings.
+The series

-6’ X 8’, 2004.
+6’ X 9’

 Shattered styrene, acrylic and glass on speckled formica laminate,